carinahausladen/konstanz-ai-behavior-2026/topic1.md

 ## 📊 Project Ideas & Datasets

 - Explore new LLMs such as **DeepSeek** or **ApertusAI (Swiss)** for bias analysis.
-- Hiring Discrimination by Agentic AI
+- Hiring Discrimination by Agentic AI (e.g. LinkedIn's new [Hiring Assistant](https://business.linkedin.com/talent-solutions/hiring-assistant?trk=leader)

 ---